srdsoumya/Test/README.md

 ![Logo of the project](https://upload.wikimedia.org/wikipedia/commons/9/95/Infosys_logo.svg)

-# AWS-DynamoDB-Java-Blueprint
+# AWS-S3-Java-Blueprint
 > Less code more power without knowing AWS cloud.

 This is a reusable AWS Java tech component can be used as maven dependency for other projects.
-It integrated with aws sdk and provide commonly and frequently used functions with additional scope, without writing much code to communicate with Amazon DynamoDB services.
+It integrated with aws S3 sdk and provide commonly and frequently used functions with additional scope, without writing much code to communicate with Amazon Simple Storage Service.

 ## Getting started